 Belton received a Whiting Award for excellence in teaching and grant awards from the Carnegie Corporation, the Harnisch Foundation, the Kellogg Foundation, the Knight Foundation, the McCormick Foundation, and the Moore Foundation for projects relating to news literacy, media law, the future of journalism education, empowering and protecting citizen journalists, and supporting high school journalism.

 Belton has co-produced online teaching modules for national audiences in collaboration with Harvard University’s Berkman Center for Internet & Society (now the Berkman Klein Center for Internet & Society), J-Lab, and the Poynter Institute on subjects including defamation, privacy law, copyright infringement, news-gathering liability, and avoiding plagiarism and fabrication.

 Under the byline Geanne Rosenberg, she has written for The New York Times, the National Law Journal, Columbia Journalism Review, Nieman Journalism Lab, and many other newspapers, magazines, and digital publications.

-Geanne has a J.D. from Columbia University’s School of Law, where she was a Harlan Fiske Stone Scholar; an M.S. in Journalism from Columbia University’s Graduate School of Journalism; and a B.A. in English from Bryn Mawr College.
-She serves on the Board of Directors of the Student Press Law Center, a national organization devoted to supporting high school and college journalism with legal resources and education.
-In addition to being a faculty associate at Harvard’s Berkman Center, she also serves as a Berkman Center Youth and Media Lab mentor.
+Belton has a J.D. from Columbia University’s School of Law, where she graduated as a Harlan Fiske Stone Scholar; an M.S. in Journalism from Columbia University’s Graduate School of Journalism, and a B.A. in English from Bryn Mawr College.